stephengold/MonkeyWrench/README.md

 + which asset in the group is selected for loading
 + which animation (if any) in the loaded assets (if any) is running
 + which material(s) in the loaded assets (if any) are rendered
++ the brightness of the ambient light source

 #### User controls